dataloop-ai-apps/grounded-sam-adapter/README.md

 ## Usage in Dataloop

-In Dataloop, Grounded sam can be used in multiple applications:
+In Dataloop, SAM can be used in multiple applications:

 * Convert Box Annotations to Segmentation
 * Convert Box Annotations to Polygon